jsafrane/enhancements/keps/sig-storage/3762-persistent-volume-last-phase-transition-time/README.md

 No change in cluster upgrade / downgrade process.

-When downgrading from a version that added the new timestamp field to persistent volumes we need to make sure that after downgrade the disabled fields are removed from the persistent volume spec.
+When downgrading from a version that added the new timestamp field PVs we need to make sure that after downgrade the values of the disabled field are removed.

 ### Version Skew Strategy